 If you have any questions about this report or concerning your water utility, please contact Barry Caldwell at 901.488.7161.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend the regularly scheduled meetings held on the last Tuesday of each month at 6:00 PM or the annual meeting scheduled for Wednesday, November 6, 2019 at the Lewisburg Water Office located at 2787 HWY 305, Olive Branch.
+If you want to learn more, please attend the annual meeting scheduled for Thursday, November 12, 2020 at the Lewisburg Water Office located at 2787 HWY 305, Olive Branch.